Journey of a data-driven win | How we improved ETA accuracy and cut expensive Google API costs

 Our mission is to solve the pain of commute.

 Tracking the location of the bus and its ETA is a critical part of that product experience.
 It’s a huge win if we can eliminate the franticness of daily commute and replace it with something reliable that requires little thought.
+(If you’ve ever commuted in Indian cities, you know how stressful it can be)

 It’s not only customer experience at stake here; With a clear view of our fleet, we can optimize our operational efficiency.
 We can accept last minute bookings and still hold our guaranteed seat promise.